 She asked me if I could come up with some background guitar music for it.
 The hymns were “What Child is This,” “Silent Night,” “Away in a Manger,” and “Joy to the World.”
 I did just quick and easy arrangements for them with a rhythm and lead track.
 Just basic chords and melody.
 It’s much easier than arranging a solo piece that covers the melody as well.
 So most of these arrangements are for two guitars, except for Silent Night.
 So if any of you are looking to play some Christmas music with another guitarist, these are some easy arrangements for most skill levels.

 Since I didn’t record these just sitting in front of camera, the audio is a little better than normal, so I figured I post the mp3’s here so anyone can download them for free just in time for Christmas.
-Just click the links to download.
+Just click the links to listen.
+To download them, right click the links and select “Save Linked File” or “Download Link” or something similar depending on your browser.

 I also spent the last week transcribing the MoTAB (Mormon Guitar TAB) for each of them so you can play them yourselves.
 For the songs that have two guitars, you can either download the combined MoTABs or the individual MoTABs for each part.
 I won’t be doing video tutorials for these, but they’re pretty simple.
 You can also use the interactive MoTAB to slow down the music to help you learn how to play it.
 Be sure to learn all the cool things the interactive MoTAB can do.
 It makes learning to play so much easier.
 You can also comment or email me with any questions you have about how to play it.

 Thank you again for all of your wonderful support.
 Merry Christmas!
 And stay tuned, “When Joseph Went to Bethlehem” gets posted this Sunday, Dec.
 1 and there might even be another surprise lined up in December :)